The National Will Register

 The National Will Register does not disclose the existence of a will, it provides a searcher's details to the firm who registered the will.
 This allows the law firm to verify entitlement and authenticity of the enquiring searcher (for example, sight of death certificate and validate identity of the searcher).

 Certainty Will Search

-One in ten Certainty Will Searches identifies an unknown will, typically a will thought or claimed never to have been written, or a will that revokes the will the executor and/or solicitor distributing the estate considered to be the last will.
+Two in 10 Certainty Will Searches identify an unknown will, typically a will thought or claimed never to have been written, or a will that revokes the will the executor and/or solicitor distributing the estate considered to be the last will.

 Undertaking a Certainty Will Search provides the executor, administrator and law firm with a Will Search Report demonstrating that a legally endorsed and accredited process was undertaken to prove the last Will being used for probate or that steps were made to disprove intestacy.

 When somebody conducts a will search, the National Will Register alerts you (the firm that’s holding the will) so that you can validate the searcher’s identity and, if appropriate, disclose the existence of a will to them.
 This means your law firm is more likely to receive the probate work from the wills you’ve written.

 The National Will Register gives the executor, administrator and law firm peace of mind and protects law firms against negligence claims.

 It costs from £38 +VAT to conduct a will search to check the register.
 The cost is an allowable disbursement to the estate.

 You can search for the will of a testator who is still alive but has lost capacity.
 This search is used by deputies or attorneys who have a duty to act in the ‘best interest’ of the donor or patient.